Yongjai/MoneyFlow/README.md

 ## Development

-iOS only supported.
+Supported only iOS.

 * Xcode
-* UI consists of StoryBoard
+* UI consists of StoryBoard and XIB
 * Objective-C
 * Realm